LLNL/umap-apps/external/miniVite/README.md

 One can use Spack to install UMap and Metall.
 Spack also can set environmental variables properly, and the CMake file in miniVite uses the variables to locate UMap and Metall.
-On the other hand, one still need to build miniVite manually using CMake.
+On the other hand, one still needs to build miniVite manually using CMake.

 ```bash
 # Install and load UMap